odriverobotics/ODrive/Firmware/configuring-vscode.md

   * The processor will reset and halt.
   * Set your breakpoints.
 Note: you can only set breakpoints when the processor is halted, if you set them during run mode, they won't get applied.
   * Run
-  * When you are done, you must kill the openocd task before you are able to flash the board again: Tasks -> Terminate task -> openocd.
+  * When you are done, you must kill the openocd task before you are able to flash the board again:
+    * Tasks -> Terminate task -> openocd

 ## Cleaning the Build
 This sometimes needs to be done if you change branches.